-When IUPUI was visited by reaccreditation teams from the North Central Association (NCA) in 1992 and 2002, we indicated that we were working on a new approach to general education (1992) and developing strategies to demonstrate that students were learning the knowledge and skills the PULs embody (2002).
-When the next reaccreditation visit occurs in 2012, we need to be able to show concrete evidence of student learning.
+When IUPUI was visited by reaccreditation teams from the North Central Association (NCA) in 1992 and 2002, we indicated that we were working on a new approach to general education (1992) and developing strategies to demonstrate that students were encountering and learning the knowledge and skills the PULs convey (2002).
+When the next reaccreditation visit occurs in 2012, we need to be able to show concrete evidence that the PULs are being taught and that students are developing the knowledge and skills the PULs embody.

 Accordingly, Chancellor Bantz and EVC Sukhatme have appointed the "2012 Committee" to develop plans for ensuring student learning of the PULs.
 The Committee has been co-led by Associate VC Mary Fisher and Senior Advisor to the Chancellor Trudy Banta.
-Members include representatives of the Indianapolis Faculty Council Executive Committee, the UCAC, University College, the Graduate Office (where a statement of learning principles for graduate and professional students similar to the PULs is being developed), Enrollment Services, the Center for Teaching and Learning, the Program Review and Assessment Committee, and Planning and Institutional Improvement.
+Members include representatives of the IFC Executive Committee, the UCAC, University College, the Graduate Office (where a statement of learning principles for graduate and professional students similar to the PULs is being developed), Enrollment Services, the Center for Teaching and Learning, the Program Review and Assessment Committee, and Planning and Institutional Improvement.